 We are replenishing the weaving ecosystem, by providing more jobs to different kinds of weavers, paying them a living wage, and giving them opportunities to use different techniques of weaving that can be passed down to their children.
 Each of our collections is sustainable in its own way.
 By using the upcycled vintage huipiles and commissioning newly woven fabrics, we are giving back and sustaining the heritage of weaving.

 When you purchase a Nena & Co. bag, you aren’t just buying a bag.
 You are becoming an integral part of Nena & Co.’s Ecosystem of Sustainability.
-You are supporting the use of repurposed items and raw materials.
-You are providing a livelihood for a woman in which she can be a self-sufficient woman for herself and her family.
+You are supporting the use of repurposed items and raw materials and providing a livelihood for a woman in which she can be a self-sufficient woman for herself and her family.
 You are positively changing the world.

 Welcome to a new circle of life — Nena & Co’s Ecosystem of Sustainability